domn1995/dunet/Readme.md

 // 1.
 Import the namespace.
 using Dunet;

 // 2.
-Define a union type with single unique member values:
+Define a union type with a single unique variant property:
 [Union]
 partial record Result
 {